-At Hench DADA, students explore every aspect of art in motion and learn why animation has become central to all modern digital media.
+At the John C. Hench Division of Animation + Digital Arts, students explore every aspect of art in motion and learn why animation has become integral to filmmaking and digital media.
 The Division teaches courses in all facets of animation and digital arts.
-These include including classic character animation, 2-D and 3-D storytelling, performance capture, visual effects, motion graphics, stop-motion, experimental filmmaking, installations and multimedia, documentary animation, and visualizing scientific research.
+These include classic character animation, visual storytelling, performance capture, visual effects, motion graphics, immersive media, experimental filmmaking, projection mapping, installations and multimedia, visual production and real-time animation.
 Students can explore collaborative projects with the interactive games division, production (live action) division, the Thornton School of Music, and the Kaufman School of Dance.
-But the most important work Hench DADA students do is develop their own artistic vision.
-Whether working with paper, clay or a computer, if you can imagine it, you can animate it, and USC is where it can happen.
+This is a creative environment where you can hone your artistic skills and pursue your vision in this dynamic field.

 Masters in Fine Arts

 Our three-year graduate program attracts advanced students interested in furthering their animation knowledge and refining their production and motion design skills.
 Students are encouraged to explore a diverse array of techniques and tools in preparation for their thesis film or project.
 There are a multitude of opportunities to collaborate across SCA divisions and other schools across campus.
 Our alumni’s work has garnered recognition at the Academy and has been celebrated at major international festivals.

 The minor in 3-D animation in cinematic arts offers an introduction to basic animation principles and history, as well as creative and skill-based instruction in 3-D computer animation.
 Through elective choices students may focus their studies on their specific area of interest, including visual effects, motion capture, virtual reality, modeling or character animation.

 Animation + Digital Arts